Examples of homology 3-spheres whose Chern-Simons function is not Morse-Bott: Introduction

 \begin{corollaryABC} The critical set of $c_{\Sigma_1}$ contains an isolated point at which the Hessian has a $2$-dimensional kernel.
 The critical set of $c_{\Sigma_2}$ is not homeomorphic to a manifold.\end{corollaryABC}

 Thus $c_{\Sigma_1}$ and $c_{\Sigma_1}$ are most decidedly not Morse-Bott.
 Taking connected sums of these with themselves and with other homology 3-spheres provides many more complicated examples.

 We note that results of Kapovich and Millson \cite{Kapovich-Millson} imply that arbitrarily bad singularities, including isolated points with nonzero Zariski tangent space and non-manifold path components, occur in $SU(2)$ character varieties of 3-manifolds.
 It is an open question whether their universality results hold for homology 3-spheres (see, e.g., \cite[Question 8.2]{Kapovich-Millson}).
+We also note that there are Seifert-fibered homology spheres for which the $SU(3)$ Chern-Simons function is not Morse-Bott \cite{BHK}.